Felipeleolim/rlxapps/README.md

-# APlicativo direcionado A RLX
+# Aplicativo direcionado A RLX